What exactly will I do as a Short Term Missionary (STM)?

-Family Retreat STMs must be at least 17 years old.
-They are committed Christians with a desire to serve families affected by disability.
-They are flexible team players who are able to offer friendship, support, and general assistance to help families get the most out of their week.
-STMs must be able to serve the entire length of the retreat and attend training prior to the retreat.
-(If you are under 17, check with your Retreat Director for other service opportunities.)
+You must be at least 17 years old and a committed Christian with a desire to serve families affected by disability.
+You’ll function as a flexible team player who offers friendship, support, and general assistance to help families get the most out of their week.
+You must be able to serve the entire length of the Retreat and attend the prior training.
+(If you are under 17, please, check with your Retreat Director for other service opportunities.)

-Onsite training occurs before the families are due to arrive.
-This builds a team atmosphere and helps STMs understand their specific roles.
-Ongoing support from experienced leaders is available throughout the retreat.
+Yes, onsite training occurs before families are due to arrive – no prior experience is required!
+This time of training builds a team atmosphere and helps STMs understand their specific roles.
+Ongoing support from experienced leaders is also available throughout the Retreat.

 We recommend applying as early as possible.
-STM applications are accepted until all STM positions are filled for the retreat, or up to two weeks before the retreat begins.
+We accept STM applications until all STM positions are filled for the Retreat, or up to two weeks before the Retreat begins.

 What is the cost to be an STM?

 The cost to be an STM varies from Retreat to Retreat.
 Our current schedule provides Retreat costs and contact information.
 The listed cost includes lodging and meals from the time STMs must be at the Retreat site until they leave.
 STMs are responsible for their own transportation costs.